2010 Danielle (Sami) Poindexter

 Pictured (left to right): Dr. Emily Culpepper, Danielle (Sami) Poindexter-2010 award recipient,

-In 2010 the Emily Culpepper Award for Outstanding Work in Women's and Gender Studies was presented to Danielle (Sami) Poindexter by Dr. Emily Culpepper and Dr. Jennifer Nelson, Director of the Women’s and Gender Studies program.
+In 2010 the Emily Culpepper Award for Outstanding Work in Women's and Gender Studies was presented to Danielle (Sami) Poindexter by Dr. Emily Culpepper and Dr. Jennifer Nelson, Women, Gender, and Sexuality Studies program.

 The following text was read by Dr. Jennifer Nelson at the Honors and Recognition Convocation on May 28, 2010 at the University of Redlands Memorial Chapel.